arendsee/lsystems/README.md

 systems.
 Eventually I will write a full parser for the specification language used in ABOP.

-The systems below are 2D, deterministic, context-free, and non-branching.
+DOL-systems are deterministic, context-free, non-branching, and 2D.
 They can be expressed with the following 3 characters:

  1. 'F' - draw a line forward
  2. '-' - turn left